-Cover your vegetable(s) with water, or choose a chicken or meat stock to add proteins and body.
-If you want a more delicate flavor you can use veg stock, or you can go for an Asian spin using some coconut milk.
-Simmer until tender (30-45 minutes) and blend.
+Cover your vegetable(s) with water, or choose a chicken or meat stock to add more proteins and body.
+If you want a more delicate flavor you can use a vegetable stock, or go for an Asian spin using coconut milk.
+Simmer until tender (usually 20-45 minutes) and blend.

 A swirl of pesto elevates a minestrone and a spoonful of cream rounds out a green, vibrant pea soup.
 A squeeze of lemon balances a spicy butternut squash soup, whilst toasted bread cubes, nuts and seeds offer crunch and contrast.
 In search of a fresh touch?
 Basil, parsley, cilantro and chives make any soup more lively, fresh and aromatic.